• Skip to primary navigation

 Rhubarb stalks with strawberries scattered on top.

 Rhubarb is most often used in preparing sweets, but it can also be used in savory dishes.
 Some examples are pickled rhubarb or as an addition to salsa, salads, or soups.
 The most popular recipes with rhubarb are jams, pies, and tarts.
-It pares perfectly with strawberries, just like in this recipe or the Strawberry and rhubarb butter recipe that I love.
+It pairs perfectly with strawberries, just like in this recipe or the Strawberry and rhubarb butter recipe that I love.

 Rhubarb is available during springtime and the beginning of summer.
 It has a short season, so enjoy it while it lasts.